BetulioMay/InsertionSortAlgo/README.md

 A simple web page that sort a list of numbers using the Insertion Sort algorithm.
 Made with very simple HTML, CSS and JavaScript.

-This is a one-week project and it is way far from being such good as I expected, so feel free to give it an eye if you desire.
+This is a one-week project and it is way far from being such good as I expected.
+Nevertheless, feel free to give it an eye if you desire.
 Thx.